 Chicago — It has happened again.
 And again.
 A group of armed men, including one carrying a rifle, robbed at least eight people and carjacked a vehicle during two incidents in Pilsen on Sunday morning, according to Chicago police sources.

 Chicago police have repeatedly warned about an armed crew robbing and carjacking people, often while displaying at least one rifle and other handguns.
-CWB Chicago posted a video of an earlier robbery by the group on Saturday.
+CWB Chicago reported an earlier robbery by the group on Saturday.